hnicke/sodalite/docs/sodalite.1.md

 **yank (`y`)**

-: Yanks (i.e., copies) the entry associated with the next issued key to sodalite's buffer.
+: Yanks (i.e., copies) the entry associated with the next issued keypress to sodalite's buffer.

 **paste (`p`)**

 : Pastes the content of sodalite's buffer into the current directory.

+**delete (`d`)**

+: Moves the entry associated with the next issued keypress to sodalite's buffer.

 Options
 -------